bbarker/dotpenrose/crates/penrose_bbarker_contrib/README.md

 it is opinionated in the sense that it currently has no way to configure it to log anywhere other than `$HOME/.penrose.log`, but this could likely be changed if there is interest.

+## Workspaces

+See workspaces.rs for utilities relating to workspaces, such as retrieving workspace apps.